 Calle Preciousa is not exactly new to the dampa business, as it used to be named Sophia's Villa Seafood Dampa Palutuan and formerly located along Capt.
 Javier in Oranbo Pasig City.
-A change in location inspired them to change to name to complement the Vigan-inspired interiors of the place.
+The change in location inspired them to change to name to complement the Vigan-inspired interiors of the place.

-You may opt to dine in the open air indoor area or in one of the nipa huts in the garden.
+You may opt to dine in the open-air indoor area or in one of the nipa huts in the garden.
 We were comfortably seated in one of the nipa huts for our dinner.